 Director, University of Maryland Prevention Research Center

 Dr. Brad Boekeloo is Director of the University of Maryland Prevention Research Center.
 For over 30 years, he has conducted research on the prevention of HIV and related health risks in multiple vulnerable populations.
+This work has evolved with an additional focus on LGBTQ+ mental health health services improvement.
 The National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC) and state health departments all have provided multiple grants to support his work.
 His major prevention research trials have been cited in recommendations of the U.S. Prevention Services Task Force.